shufflrr/userguide/src/shufflrr-search.md

 # Search

+_Search is key to shuffling slides into new decks and using them on the fly - Presentation Management at its best!_

 ## Why search?

 * Find slides to add to a presentation.
 * Find a presentation for editing.
 * Find a slide that isn't in your pre-made deck during a PresentLive session.